ThinknBoutStuff/TimerApp/README.md

 ### Timer Mode

 In Timer Mode, the buttom button turns green and functions as a 'play' button.
-Once the play button is hit, the play button converts into a 'pause' button and the top stage begins counting down, chirping and changing color when the current stage is complete before moving onto counting down the next stage.
+Once the play button is hit, the play button converts into a 'pause' button and the top stage begins counting down, chirping and changing color when the current stage is complete before counting down the next stage.

 Once the play button is hit, the mode will read 'RUNNING' to indicate the timer is currently counting down.
-When the pause button is pressed, the mode will read 'RESET'; pressing the reset button will reset all minute and second values to thier defaults (or their last values when leaving edit mode).
+When the pause button is pressed, the mode will read **'RESET'**; pressing the reset button will reset all minute and second values to thier defaults (aka their last values when leaving edit mode).

-When all stages are complete, the app will beep twice.
+When all stages are complete, the app will alert with a different sound (bit like an elevator noise).

+### Interested in more?

+Check out my blog write-up: http://stevewilcox.co/blog/technology/2017/04/22/Timer-App-Beta-Version/